An introduction to monitored quantum systems and quantum trajectories: spectrum, typicality, and phases: Typical behaviors of nonlinear quantities and the Lyapunov spectrum in quantum trajectories

 \subsection{Lyapunov spectrum of quantum trajectories}

 The Lyapunov spectral analysis has been used to study quantum trajectories in monitored systems.
-Indeed, measurement-induced phase transitions, their critical properties, purification timescales, and topological physics have been explored through the Lyapunov spectral analysis \cite{zabalo2022operator,kumar2024boundary,aziz2024critical,chakraborty24charge,bulchandani2024random,mochizuki2025measurement,xiao2024topology,oshima2025topology,mochizuki2025transitions}.
-These studies will be reviewed in Chapter \ref{sec:mipt}.
-Here, we explain the theoretical aspects and numerical procedures for the Lyapunov analysis in quantum systems exposed to indirect measurements.
+Indeed, measurement-induced phase transitions, their critical properties, purification timescales, and topological physics have been explored through Lyapunov spectral analysis~\cite{zabalo2022operator, kumar2024boundary, aziz2024critical, chakraborty24charge, bulchandani2024random, mochizuki2025measurement, xiao2024topology, oshima2025topology, mochizuki2025transitions}.
+These studies will be reviewed in Chapter~\ref{sec:mipt}.
+Here, we explain the theoretical aspects and numerical procedures of Lyapunov analysis in quantum systems exposed to indirect measurements.